AusClimateService/qqscale/docs/method_qdm.md

   or 1000 quantiles if no time grouping is applied.
-  We've found that linear and cubic interpolation produce slighty better results than nearest neighbour but are much more computationally expensive, so nearest neightbour is often a preferable choice.
+  We've found that linear and cubic interpolation produce slighty better results than nearest neighbour but are much more computationally expensive, so nearest neightbour can be a preferable compromise when processing large datasets.
 - *Singularity stochastic removal* ([Vrac et al 2016](https://doi.org/10.1002/2015JD024511)) is used to avoid divide by zero errors in the analysis of precipitation data.
   All near-zero values (i.e. values less than a very small positive threshold value)